carlogent/CardGameV1/README.md

 - **Activate**: this occurs when the conditional is met, a/multiple *Action/s* and a *ActivationEffectData* is created.
 The Action will set all required events and the ActivationEffectData will store

 ### Actions
-...
+Actions are the smallest building block of things that can change the game, anything that can be done should be done through an action thus maintaining consistency.
+Effects can have many actions such as GainLifePoints Action and DestroyCard Action.
+Actions are the entities that create events, and make it easy and consistent to check if something can be done, and to the effect itself.

 ### Events
 events are objects that contain information about 1. when an action attempted/activated/resolved by using a sequence number and 2. information about the event itself such as a reference to the Action that created it or anything else.
-Events are contained within a *DuelEventData*.
+Events of a related type are contained within a *DuelEventData*.

 Events are used by card effects to determine if something occured to which they can respond to. ex: a card that cares about a monster being destroyed would look in the OnDestroy event lists to check if a monster was just destroyed, also to perhaps check the reference to the monster if needed (perhaps can only activate if a certain type of monster was destroyed).